Even my oven fires occasionally get a generous sprinkle of Zaatar to spike the taste.

 A drizzle of good quality olive oil mixed with Zaatar makes the best match for a fresh slice of baked bread!

 Since Covid-19 rattled our life Zaatar has been my most solicited cooking asset in Chez Nermine’s kitchen.
 Among its is many health benefits, Zaatar is a mood, immune, and energy booster.

-Simply, Zaatar is you best friend in 2020 and onward.
+Simply, Zaatar is your best friend in 2020 and onward.

 This recipe of Zaatar Lemon Chicken is the culmination of nostalgia and logic.
 I concocted the recipe relying solely on my taste memory and common sense.

 It feels like yesterday when I was in sitting with my family on a rustic table under a stretched off-white tent, facing the monumental Giza pyramids, enjoying the fresh breeze of a late afternoon, while mopping the dripping of this grilled-to-perfection chicken with the fresh baked bread, served along a myriad of Egyptian mezzah,

 Andrea Restaurant located, back then, in Giza was founded in 1959 by a Greek restaurateur and an Egyptian business partner whose kids and grandkids are currently running the place.

 Hands down, this place serves the best grilled chicken I’ve had in Egypt over the course of the 29 years I lived there.
 If you visit Egypt, don’t skip this amazing food experience and check the restaurant’s new location here.

 If traveling overseas is not a foreseen plan, then try to make this chicken in your own kitchen.
-It is an easy as make a cup of tea.
+It is as easy as cracking an egg.